mate-academy/qa_cypress_e2e_intro/README.md

 1. Visit "Sign in" page.
 1. Fill in email and password fields as valid data.
 1. Click on [Sign In] button.
-1. Assert your username appeared in "Site navigation (Header)" menu.
+1. Assert your username appeared in "Header" menu.